Amplituhedra and origami, I: tree level: Introduction

 However, one fundamental problem in the theory of t-embeddings has not been addressed: their existence is not known in general.
-It was only shown in~\cite{KLRR} when $\G$ has $n=4$ boundary vertices.
-We confirm the existence of t-embeddings for arbitrary graphs. \begin{theoremintro} Any weighted planar bipartite graph $(\G,\wt)$ admits a t-embedding. \end{theoremintro}
+Only the special case when $\G$ has $n=4$ boundary vertices was considered in~\cite{KLRR} (although see \cref{rmk:KLRR}). \begin{theoremintro} Any sufficiently nondegenerate weighted planar bipartite graph $(\G,\wt)$ admits a t-embedding. \end{theoremintro} The nondegeneracy condition here is that $\helmin(\G)\geq2$ for a certain \emph{surplus} function $\helmin$ introduced in~\eqref{eq:surplus_dfn}.
+This class of graphs includes \emph{reduced} planar bipartite graphs of~\cite{Pos}; see \cref{rmk:reduced_helmin2}.
+For graphs $\G$ satisfying a weaker assumption $\helmin(\G)\geq1$ (i.e., such that every edge of $\G$ appears in an almost perfect matching), we introduce \emph{\wtembs} and prove their existence in~\justpaptwo.
+As we explain in~\justpaptwo, the condition $\helmin(\G)\geq2$ (resp., $\helmin(\G)\geq1$) is necessary in order for $\G$ to admit a t-embedding (resp., a \wtemb).

-Our proof of Theorems~\ref{thm:intro:A} and~\ref{thm:intro:B} relies on a bijection (\cref{thm:intro:t_imm_vs_triples}) between t-embeddings and points in the momentum amplituhedron.
-Every edge $\e$ of $\Tcal$ is a $2$-dimensional vector, and its image under the origami map is also a $2$-dimensional vector of the same length.
+Our proof of Theorems~\ref{thm:intro:A} and~\ref{thm:intro:B} relies on a bijection (called the \emph{\oacTITLE}; see \cref{thm:intro:t_imm_vs_triples}) between t-embeddings and points in the momentum amplituhedron.
+Every edge $\xT(\e)$ of $\Tcal(\GD)$ is a $2$-dimensional vector, and its image $\xO(\e)$ under the origami map is also a $2$-dimensional vector of the same length.
 Together, they form a $4$-dimensional vector $\Pmom(\e)$ which is \emph{null}, i.e., has zero norm in the Minkowski space $\R^{2,2}$.
-The null vectors $\Pmom(\bde_1),\Pmom(\bde_2),\dots,\Pmom(\bde_n)$ associated to the boundary edges of $\Tcal$ correspond precisely to the particle momenta $\Pmom_1,\Pmom_2,\dots,\Pmom_n$ discussed above.
+The null vectors $\Pmom(\bde_1),\Pmom(\bde_2),\dots,\Pmom(\bde_n)$ associated to the boundary edges of $\Tcal(\GD)$ correspond precisely to the particle momenta $\Pmom_1,\Pmom_2,\dots,\Pmom_n$ discussed above.

 We formulate the bijection using the spinor-helicity formalism.
-Namely, we show that t-embeddings (more precisely, \emph{t-immersions} that we introduce in \cref{dfn:intro:t_imm}) are in bijection with triples $\la\subset C\subset\latp$, where $\lalat$ is a pair of perpendicular $2$-planes in $\R^n$ satisfying a sign flip condition, and $C\in\Grtnn(k,n)$ is a totally nonnegative $k$-dimensional subspace of $\R^n$; cf.~\cite{Pos}.
+Namely, we show that t-embeddings (more precisely, \emph{t-immersions} introduced in \cref{dfn:intro:t_imm}) are in bijection with triples $\la\subset C\subset\latp$, where $\lalat$ is a pair of perpendicular $2$-planes in $\R^n$ satisfying a sign flip condition, and $C\in\Grtnn(k,n)$ is a totally nonnegative $k$-plane in $\R^n$; cf.~\cite{Lus2,Pos}.
 In the terminology of~\cite{KLRR,CLR1}, the $2$-planes $\la$ and $\lat$ extend to complex-valued \emph{discrete holomorphic functions}~\cite{Kenyon} defined on white and black vertices of $\G$, respectively, which allows one to construct the associated t-embedding.